-Acinipo is a Roman town built for legionnaires in 45 BC near Ronda in Malaga province, Andalucia, Spain.
-It has one of the best preserved Roman theatres in Andalucia
+Acinipo is a Roman town built specifically for legionnaires serving in the Roman army in 45 BC.
+It is near Ronda in Málaga province, Andalucia, Spain.

 The Roman theatre at Acinipo